lxsllvn/spruceGBS/05_angsd_param_sweep/README.md

 │   └── ${DOMAIN}_${PARAM_ID}_ct{4..6}.Pcangsd.selection
 ```

-The covariance matrices are saved to *.cov, which are the only output we analyzed as part of the parameter sweep.
+The covariance matrices are saved to *.cov, which are the only output analyzed as part of the parameter sweep.
+The RDA is implemented as part of the [sweep analysis](https://github.com/lxsllvn/spruceGBS/edit/main/06_sweep_results/README.md)

----
 ---

 # Individual heterozygosity